What is the meaning of conversions you wonder?

 First of all, it is a series of ways of looking at data so that a person can increase the percentage of visitors who buy the product or take part in the desired action on a landing page or website.

-What you may not know is just how important it is when you have an online venture since some small changes lead to dramatically increasing your overall results and profits.
+What you may not know is just how important it is when you have an online venture since some small changes lead to dramatically increase your overall results and profits.

 In some cases, earnings are doubled or tripled after these activities are performed.